venelin/SPLITT-old/README.md

 SPLITT: Serial and Parallel LIneage Traversal of Trees
 ======================================================

-SPLITT is a one-header C++ library that makes it easy to program fast pre-order and post-order traversal algorithms over tree-like data structures.
+SPLITT is a one-header C++ library that makes it easy to program fast pre-order and post-order traversal algorithms over tree-like data.
 The library is written in C++11.
 If [OpenMP](https://www.openmp.org) is enabled during compilation, SPLITT can take advantage of a multi-core CPU and/or vectorized instructions to execute the tree traversal in parallel.

 The SPLITT.h file
 -----------------